-I have audited the financial statements of the Newfoundland and Labrador Municipal Financing Corporation (the Corporation), which comprise the statement of financial position as at March 31, 2020, and the statements of operations, change in net financial assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+I have audited the financial statements of the Newfoundland and Labrador Municipal Financing Corporation (the Corporation), which comprise the statement of financial position as at March 31, 2023, and the statements of operations and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at March 31, 2020, and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at March 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.